Financial aid is not available for Online AVM programs.

 The Adventures in Veterinary Medicine program has limited funds to provide some degree of financial assistance to families who are considered financially disadvantaged.
-Assistance is entirely need-based.
-As our aid is primarily donor based, the amount varies from year to year and we are not able to honor all requests.
-Typical awards generally range from 10%–30% of the tuition cost, and eligible admitted applicants are required to pay their portion of the balance of the remaining tuition.
-The Adventures in Veterinary Medicine program suggests that students seek out private funding or sponsors to help cover the cost of tuition.
-Examples include asking local companies, school programs, and veterinarians for sponsorship or hosting fund raisers.
+Assistance is entirely need-based, and we are not able to honor all requests.
+Typical awards generally range from 20–40% of the tuition cost, and eligible admitted applicants are required to pay their portion of the balance of the remaining tuition.

 What is considered a financially disadvantaged background?

 An individual from a disadvantaged background is one who comes from a "low-income family or household".
 Disadvantaged situations are determined by using economic, educational and cultural factors.
 Other criteria taken into consideration in determining eligibility are family size, income, assets, expenses, and discretionary spending.

 Financial aid may be available for qualified high school, college, and adult applicants.
 Middle school students are not eligible for financial aid.

 Applicants claiming a financially disadvantaged background must provide copies of federal tax returns for themselves, and their parents (if a dependent), and/or their spouse (if applicable).

 All applications for financial aid must be postmarked by Monday, March 1, 2021.
 The AVM program is unable to accept incomplete applications or those postmarked after the deadline.

 2019 federal income tax forms for parent(s), guardians(s) or student (if applicable) are required.